What Does (And Doesn't) Renters Insurance Cover?

 • Snow and ice collapse

-The central feature of renters insurance is coverage of your personal belongings from common sources of unexpected damage and theft.
-Personal property includes almost everything you own in and outside your rental unit or home.
+The central feature of renters insurance is coverage of your personal belongings from unexpected damage and theft.
+Personal belongings include almost everything you own in and outside your rental unit or home.

 But not all damage to your property is covered by renters insurance.
-You are only able to make a claim if the peril that caused the damage is included in your policy.
 Some of the most common perils not covered by renters insurance include floods and earthquakes.

-When damage or theft of your personal property is covered by your renters insurance, you can make a claim for reimbursement up to your policy limits.
+When damage or theft of your personal property is covered by your renters insurance, you can make a claim for repair or replacement up to your policy limits.

 For example, if a fire in your apartment destroys all your property—valued at $10,000—your renters insurance company will reimburse you for that amount, minus your deductible.

 When buying renters insurance, make sure you select limits that will cover you in the event of a total loss.
 This will ensure you'll be reimbursed in full in the unfortunate event that a fire or other peril destroys your belongings.
-Allstate estimates that, for a standard two-room apartment, the value of the average renter's personal property in the U.S. is approximately $30,000, so it's important to make a home inventory and understand the value of what you own.
+Allstate estimates that an average renter in the U.S. owns about $30,000 worth of personal property, so it's important to make a home inventory and understand the value of what you own.

 illustration of law balance scale and legal document